MattDierick/RTD-APIm-ADC-Controller/source/_build/html/_sources/class1/class1.rst.txt

 .. warning :: For any remark or mistake in this lab, please reach out Matthieu DIERICK or fork this repo and fix it with a merge request.

-Video explaining the Arcadia Finance application and how you will deploy it.
+.. note :: The video below will explain you how Arcadia Finance application works and is structured.
+It is important to understand this part before configuring the lab.
+In the next section, we present the same if you don't want to watch the video.

 .. raw :: html